rwpalmer/DFPlay/doc/DoorAlarm.md

  4. Type "open", click CALL, and the door Open track should play every five minutes ... until the door closes.

 Comments were inserted in the code to assist those who may wish to modify volume, the delay between notifications, or other settings.

-You could select a long track to play when the door is open, and have it repeat.

 > Written with [StackEdit](https://stackedit.io/).